shakajan/SimpleCalculator/readme.md

 ### description
-this is a program which calculates string formula.
+this is a program which calculates integer string formula in single-thread condition.